babel/website/docs/usage.md

     module.exports = { presets };
     ```

-    > The browsers list above is just an example.
-You will have to make your own [browserlists](https://github.com/browserslist/browserslist) query based on the browsers you want to support.
+    > The browsers list above is just an arbitrary example.
+You will have to adapt it for the browsers you want to support.

 3. And running this command to compile all your code from the `src` directory to `lib`: